splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 #.
 Select :guilabel:`Create`.

-When a recurring downtime configuration is active, you can't edit it, delete it, or extend its duration, but you can end it immediately while it's active.
-When a non-recurring downtime configuration is active, you can't edit or delete it, but you can extend its duration or end it immediately while it's active.
+When a recurring downtime configuration is active, you can't edit, delete, or extend it, but you can end it immediately.
+When a non-recurring downtime configuration is active, you can't edit or delete it, but you can extend its duration or end it immediately.

 Preview the downtime schedule